mondaugen/856_for_zellersasn/doc/manual.md

 controls swing applied to the rhythm that separates the repeats.
 Putting the knob in the middle position gives no swing.

+If held down and the FBK switch is clicked once (the bottom position of the FADE/GAIN/FBK switch), the STRIDE setting is reset to 0.

-If held down and the FBK switch is clicked (the bottom position of the FADE/GAIN/FBK switch), the gains of N2 and N3 are set to 0 (they are silenced).
+If held down and the FBK switch is clicked twice (the bottom position of the FADE/GAIN/FBK switch), the gains of N2 and N3 are set to 0 (they are silenced) and N1's gain is set to 1.
 Their settings still remain.

-If held down and the FBK switch is clicked twice, all the settings are reset and only N1 plays as if a recording had just been made using R=B mode.
+If held down and the FBK switch is clicked 3 times, all the settings are reset and only N1 plays as if a recording had just been made using R=B mode.

 ### PITCH